Postal voting in the United States: Texas (voting from orbit)

 In 1996, astronaut John Blaha was not able to vote in the November 1996 election, because his mission on Mir began before ballots were finalized, and lasted beyond Election Day.
 As a result, in 1997, Texas amended its election statutes to permit voting from outer space.
 The process extends traditional postal voting: the ballot is postal-mailed to a designated mailbox maintained by NASA, which sends it by encrypted electronic mail to the astronaut.
 After the astronaut completes the ballot, it is sent to the applicable Texas county clerk, who transcribes it to a paper ballot.
 The clerk is the only individual other than the voter who knows the contents of the submitted ballot.
 The first person to vote from space was astronaut David Wolf, who in 1997 voted in a local Texas election under the new law.

 All vote-by-mail

-As of 2022, Colorado, Hawaii, Oregon, Nevada, Utah, and Washington State conduct their elections entirely by mail, while Vermont holds general elections entirely by mail.
+As of 2022, California, Colorado, Hawaii, Nevada, Oregon, Utah, Vermont, and Washington allow all elections to be conducted by mail.
 In many other states there are counties or certain small elections where everyone votes by mail.

 California mailed every voter a ballot before the November 2020 election; California voters still kept the option to vote in-person.